TriBeCa

 to the Hudson River Esplanade for a cruise along the Hudson River.

-TriBeCa Landmarks and History:
+TriBeCa Landmarks and History

 TriBeCa, originally a center of Manhattan warehouses and small factories,